edespino/cloudberry-site/docs/sql-stmts/create-protocol.md

 ## Notes

-Cloudberry Database handles external tables of type `file`, `gpfdist`, and `gpfdists` internally.
+Apache Cloudberry handles external tables of type `file`, `gpfdist`, and `gpfdists` internally.

-Any shared library that implements a data access protocol must be located in the same location on all Cloudberry Database segment hosts.
+Any shared library that implements a data access protocol must be located in the same location on all Apache Cloudberry segment hosts.
 For example, the shared library can be in a location specified by the operating system environment variable `LD_LIBRARY_PATH` on all hosts.
 You can also specify the location when you define the handler function.
 For example, when you define the `s3` protocol in the `CREATE PROTOCOL` command, you specify `$libdir/gps3ext.so` as the location of the shared object, where `$libdir` is located at `$GPHOME/lib`.

 ## Compatibility

-`CREATE PROTOCOL` is a Cloudberry Database extension.
+`CREATE PROTOCOL` is a Apache Cloudberry extension.

 ## See also